 - Pride and Prejudice:

-- Subverted when Mr. Collins tries to get Lizzy to marry him.
-Mrs. Bennett, picking up on his intentions, is all too eager to shoo her daughters out and clear the room.
+- When Mr. Collins tries to get Lizzy to marry him, Mrs. Bennet, picking up on his intentions, is all too eager to shoo her daughters out and clear the room.
 Lizzy, who also knows what's coming up and really wants to avoid it if at all possible, frantically begs her to stay where she's at.

-- Mrs Bennet does this in a painfully obvious fashion, in hopes that Mr Bingley will finally get over himself and propose to Jane.
+- Mrs. Bennet tries to send everyone off in a painfully obvious fashion, in hopes that Mr. Bingley will finally propose to Jane.
 The funny comes when Mrs. Bennet attempts to make "subtle" let's-get-out-of-here motions to her daughter Kitty... who doesn't understand what her mother's up to and naively (and loudly) asks her mother why she's winking at her in such a strange fashion.

-- Not long thereafter, Mr. Bingley cheerfully asks Mrs. Bennet to suggest a nice long walk for Darcy and Elizabeth to go on, and then immediately suggests that Kitty would not want to go with them, in a manner that can only be considered subtle when compared to Mrs. Bennet.
+- Mr. Bingley cheerfully asks Mrs. Bennet to suggest a nice long walk for Darcy and Elizabeth to go on, and then immediately suggests that Kitty would not want to go with them, in a manner that can only be considered subtle when compared to Mrs. Bennet.

 - Harry Potter:

-- In L. M. Montgomery's Anne of Green Gables series, Marilla does this at one point to leave Gilbert and Anne alone together.
-Anne sees right through it and is furious with her, because of course, she and Gilbert are Just Friends.
+- In L. M. Montgomery's Anne of Green Gables series, Marilla at one point leaves Gilbert and Anne alone together.
+Anne sees right through it and is furious with her because she and Gilbert are Just Friends.

-- Novelization of Dead Poets Society.
-Actually, Nuwanda asks them to show the garden to the second girl.
+- In the novelization of Dead Poets Society, Nuwanda asks them to show the garden to the second girl.
 The ones who understand quickly push the others outside.

 - In NUMB3RS Charlie and Amita use this trope to give Larry the opportunity to ask Megan out.